 What to Do if You're Charged with a Class H Felony

-f you or a loved one has been charged with any crime that may potentially be considered a felony, having a good defense attorney on your side is invaluable.
+If you or a loved one has been charged with any crime that may potentially be considered a felony, having a good defense attorney on your side is invaluable.
 Do not wait to seek legal advice.
 Contact us and schedule a consultation right now.

-At Stangl Law Offices, Patrick J. Stangl listens carefully to your side of the incident, and works with you to build a defense that could potentially result in either an acquittal, a reduction to a lesser charge, or in some cases the dropping of charges.
+At Stangl Law Offices, Patrick J. Stangl listens carefully to your side of the incident and works with you to build a defense that could potentially result in either an acquittal, a reduction to a lesser charge, or, in some cases, the dropping of charges.
 No matter what your situation, being accused of a crime is unsettling.
 Contact us for a free 10-minute consultation.

 Free 10 Minute Consultation

 If you are charged with any crime that may potentially be considered a Class H felony, having a good defense attorney on your side is invaluable.
-At Stangl Law Offices, Attorney Patrick J. Stangl listens carefully to your side of the incident and works with you to build a defense that could potentially result in either an acquittal, reduction to a lesser charge, or in some cases the dropping of charges.
+At Stangl Law Offices, Attorney Patrick J. Stangl listens carefully to your side of the incident and works with you to build a defense that could potentially result in either an acquittal, reduction to a lesser charge, or, in some cases, the dropping of charges.
 No matter what your situation, being accused of a crime is unsettling, contact us for a free 10 minute consultation.

 New Call-to-action